 I decided action would be the best approach.
 So I got busy… and made THIS list.
 Here is how we did it, and how you can too.
 Here is your jumpstart how-to to get your soon to be college freshman moving!

-After reading too many posts on the Grown & Flown Parents Facebook Group about dented mini-fridges, and fridge doors that would not close, Keurigs that wouldn’t brew and fans that didn’t work-we did a trial run.
+After reading many posts on the Grown & Flown Parents Facebook Group about dented mini-fridges, and fridge doors that would not close, Keurigs that wouldn’t brew and fans that didn’t work-we did a trial run.
 Turns out, the inside of the fridge was a great place to stash and pack the breakable Brita water filter pitcher and a few other awkward delicate items.
-The appliances were easy to repack, and in some cases, we were able to streamline the store packaging with a little less bulk.
+The mini-fridge was easy to repack, and in some cases, we were able to streamline the store packaging with a little less bulk.

 Tech tip: If you are packing a functioning printer from home, remove all ink cartridges and bag securely.
 Secure your printer tray with Frogtape masking tape ( found in the painting supply aisle) and find the correct size box so the printer will not shift inside.
 If you have a new printer in box, double check that your student can connect to laptop with USB cable ( not included with all printers) or Bluetooth.
 If necessary, test device connection at home first.
 Many colleges do not permit school wifi connection for student printers.